Link Search Menu Expand Document Documentation Menu

 <by-clause> Optional One or more fields to group the results by.

-Example 1: Display counts in the default count column
+Example 1: Displaying counts in the default count column

-The following query finds the most common gender values:
+The following query finds the most common severity levels:

 By default, the top command automatically includes a count column showing the frequency of each value:

-Example 2: Find the most common values without the count display
+Example 2: Finding the most common values without the count display

 The following query uses showcount=false to hide the count column in the results: